ragle/searchlight/assets/docs_markdown.md

 *  ```html``` - **string** - A string containing valid HTML

-**Description** - Attempts to Strip embedded JavaScript from a string of valid HTML.
+**Description** - Attempts to strip embedded JavaScript from a string of valid HTML.
 Returns the HTML stripped of embedded JavaScript on success, the original HTML on failure.

 **Returns** - String